Eye: Types

 Some organisms have photosensitive cells that do nothing but detect whether the surroundings are light or dark, which is sufficient for the entrainment of circadian rhythms.
 These are not considered eyes because they lack enough structure to be considered an organ, and do not produce an image.

+Every technological method of capturing an optical image that humans commonly use occurs in nature, with the exception of zoom and Fresnel lenses.

 Non-compound eyes

-Simple eyes are rather ubiquitous, and lens-bearing eyes have evolved at least seven times in vertebrates, cephalopods, annelids, crustaceans and cubozoa.
+Simple eyes are rather ubiquitous, and lens-bearing eyes have evolved at least seven times in vertebrates, cephalopods, annelids, crustaceans and Cubozoa.

 Pit eyes

-Pit eyes, also known as stemma, are eye-spots which may be set into a pit to reduce the angles of light that enters and affects the eye-spot, to allow the organism to deduce the angle of incoming light.
+Pit eyes, also known as stemmata, are eye-spots which may be set into a pit to reduce the angles of light that enters and affects the eye-spot, to allow the organism to deduce the angle of incoming light.
 Found in about 85% of phyla, these basic forms were probably the precursors to more advanced types of "simple eyes".
-They are small, comprising up to about 100 cells covering about 100 µm.
+They are small, comprising up to about 100 cells covering about 100 μm.
 The directionality can be improved by reducing the size of the aperture, by incorporating a reflective layer behind the receptor cells, or by filling the pit with a refractile material.

 Pit vipers have developed pits that function as eyes by sensing thermal infra-red radiation, in addition to their optical wavelength eyes like those of other vertebrates (see infrared sensing in snakes).
 However, pit organs are fitted with receptors rather different from photoreceptors, namely a specific transient receptor potential channel (TRP channels) called TRPV1.
 The main difference is that photoreceptors are G-protein coupled receptors but TRP are ion channels.